The Richard C. Davis Story

 His next challenge was convincing law enforcement to accept the product.
 He began visiting local departments to show them his product.
 Would-be customers were quick to reject the idea from disbelief or machismo.
 He took the skeptics to the range and shot the armor in front of them.
 Yes, it stopped the bullet, but the dent left in the clay block caused them to think that their hearts would explode or that their ribs would shatter sending bone fragments into their lungs.
 He realized that the only way to truly prove the effectiveness of his invention would be to put a vest on and shoot himself in the chest.

 During the spring of 1972, Richard performed the ultimate test at the Walled Lake, Michigan Police Department shooting range.
 He crouched down to his knees, donned the vest, pointed a loaded .38 revolver at his chest and said “If this works it could save a thousand men in the next ten years.
 If it doesn’t, they will die as I will.”
 Bang!
-The slug drove into the vest as his chest absorbed all of the trauma just over the left ventricle of his heart.
-Demonstrating his lack of incapacitation he jumped to his feet and shot the three bowling pins that were set up on the nearby table.
+The slug drove into the vest as his chest absorbed the trauma just over the left ventricle of his heart.
+Demonstrating his lack of incapacitation, he jumped to his feet and shot the three bowling pins that were set up on the nearby table.
 In that one moment, Richard proved to the world that his bullet resistant vest was viable.

 “Timers ready, guns on the rail, shooters ready…” Bang!

 Jumping back to 1975, in a hotel room in Reno, Richard was with two knowledgeable gun enthusiasts.
 They were discussing the new phenomena of “falling plates” which was rapidly gaining traction over traditional paper targets.
 Richard thought it would be fun to shoot something that could be knocked off a table.
 He thought back to his first live fire demo and the random bowling pins that just happened to be laying around the range that day.
 He liked the idea of pins because they were readily available and did not require expensive equipment.
-He thought pin shooting would be great based on the theory that any military private or patrol officer could compete with their standard issue service pistols.
+He thought pin shooting would be great based on the theory that any military private or patrol officer could compete with their standard-issue service pistols.
 Pins also have the shape of a human silhouette and a narrow knock out zone.
 The idea was born!

 Shooter's Ready